osea-dev/.github/assets/docs/dev_process.md

         ![alt text](../img/git-branch-a.png)

-    * Whenever your about to create a new branches named after features your creating
-    * Let just say, adding a new <strong>button components</strong> as well as <strong>skeleton loading</strong> was done

 >**NOTE**: `git merge` command is used by `git pull` to incorporate changes from another repository
 * ### do `git merge <options>`
     * Let just say, **BUTTON COMPONENTS**, **SKELETON LOADING** `feature` was done; do merge